 Oracle of 81 four-line figures (tetragrams) with for each line three different possibilities: one, two or three parts.
 Each figure belongs to a period of 5 days.

 Small part of the 5-page entry for this date.

 The Yi Lin, Forest of Changes, has been written around 25 BCE by Jiao Shi (Jiao Yanshou) or Xu Jun.
-It has a verse, usually of 4 x 4 characters, for every possible change from one hexagram into another.
+For every possible change from one hexagram into another it has a verse, usually of 4 x 4 characters.

 It seems the 'change' is from the hexagram of the particular day, to the hexagram you cast on that day.